Bjorn David Hansen·Forefront of AI marketing enablement

 Hi, I'm Bjorn.

-I hit the number.
-I also build the tools that hit it for me.
+I hit the numbers.
+I build the tools that hit them with me.

 Bjorn David Hansen